U.S. journalist killed in Ukraine was known for his ‘innate humanity and empathy’

 Arredondo said Renaud “has been shot and left behind,” but he wasn’t sure what had happened to him.
 Ukrainian officials blamed the killing on Russian troops.

-Ukrainian Prosecutor General Iryna Venediktova said on Facebook that a journalist was “shot in the head” in Irpin and her office plans to investigate the case.
+Ukrainian Prosecutor General Iryna Venediktova said on Facebook that a journalist was “shot in the head” in Irpin and that her office plans to investigate the case.
 She did not name Renaud, but posted a photo of the New York Times press badge with his picture and name cut off.

 “I believe that we will bring the murderers to justice, but we will not return the life of your citizen.
 All the other citizens too.
 Unfortunately,” she wrote.